 Ms. Bennett received a BS degree in Economics from Florida State University in April of 2004.
 She first joined Arts for Learning as a Teaching Artist in 2004, and now holds the position of Program Director and Artist Services Administrator.
 Ms. Bennett worked as a professional dancer and choreographer for many years, having found a passion for movement, performance and the choreographic process.
 As a Teaching Artist, she shared her artistry with both children and adults of all ages, and has been a teaching artist for the past 11 years.
 Ms. Bennett is a devoted volunteer.
-She currently serves as a Guardian ad Litem in Broward County, where she advocates for the best interest of Florida’s abused and neglected children.
-She is a mentor to young girls at Girl Power, a non-profit organization in Miami-Dade County, and is also a registered volunteer with the City of Miami Gardens.
+She formerly served as a Guardian ad Litem in Broward County, where she advocated for the best interest of Florida’s abused and neglected children.
+She was also a mentor to young girls at Girl Power, a non-profit organization in Miami-Dade County, and is also a registered volunteer with the City of Miami Gardens.
 She has served as the Vice-Chairperson of Miami Gardens Progressive Young Adults, a subcommittee of the City Council that represents the interest of young adults in the City of Miami Gardens.
 In 2015, Ms. Bennett participated in Young Audiences Emerging Leadership Institute (ELI), an intensive professional development program for individuals who are committed to strengthening their skills and competencies in order to become transformational leaders in the arts-in-education field.
 Through her work as a Program Director, she has developed a passion for working with teens and helping them to discover their fullest potential.
 Ms. Bennett gets to continue this mission by leading Arts for Learning’s teen internship initiatives, the ArtWorks Internship Program and the Wall(in) Project.